MehjabeenZ/data-512-project/README.md

 ## Steps to Reproduce This Research

 1. Install the required resources as listed in the Resources header above.
 2. Run the Analysis of Wildfires.ipynb file.
+A valid email address will be required for one step.
-3. Analyze results.
+3. Analyze and review results.

 ## Data